LatticeQCD/AnalysisToolbox/docs_src/glossary/latqcdtools.math.math.md

 `RMS(data) -> float`

 Root-mean-square of data

 Args:
     data (np.ndarray)

 Returns:
     float: RMS of data

 `checkSquare(mat)`

 Make sure mat is a square np.ndarray object.

 Args:
     mat (np.ndarray)

 `fallFactorial(n, m) -> float`

 Falling factorial n fall to m.

+`forcePositiveSemidefinite(mat)`
+Doctors a matrix mat to be positive semidefinite if it isn't already.
+Note that this will in general make mat complex.

+Args:
+    mat (np.ndarray)

+Returns:
+    np.ndarray: positive semidefinite matrix

 `invert(mat, method='scipy', svdcut=1e-12) -> numpy.ndarray`

 Invert matrix.

 Args:
     mat (np.ndarray): to-be-inverted matrix
     method (str): algorithm for inverting the matrix

 Returns:
     np.ndarray: mat^{-1}

-`isPositiveSemidefinite(mat) -> bool`
+`isPositiveSemidefinite(mat, details=False) -> bool`
+Returns true if mat is positive semidefinite.
+Otherwise, if details=True, list the eigenvalues that are not >=0.

+Args:
+    mat (np.ndarray)
+    details (bool, optional): If true, report problematic eigenvalues.
+Defaults to False.

+Returns:
+    bool: True if positive semidefinite

 `isSymmetric(mat) -> bool`

 `logDet(mat) -> float`

 Logarithm of determinant.

 `normalize(arr)`

 `quadrature(data) -> float`

 Add data in quadrature

 Args:
     data (np.ndarray)

 Returns:
     float: data added in quadrature

 `regulate(mat, svdcut=1e-12) -> numpy.ndarray`

 If a matrix's singular values are too small, it will be ill-conditioned, making it difficult to invert and hence reducing numerical stability.
 This method extracts its singular values using SVD, then doctors the singular values to reduce the condition number.
 In the context of applying an SVD cut to a covariance matrix, see e.g. Appendix D of 10.1103/PhysRevD.100.094508.

 Args:
     mat (np.ndarray)
     svdcut (float, optional): condition number threshold.
 Defaults to 1e-12.

 Returns:
     np.ndarray: regulated matrix

 `rel_check(a, b, prec=1e-06, abs_prec=1e-14) -> bool`

 Check whether a and b are equal. a and b can be array-like, float-like, or complexes.
 If a and b are array-like, we check that they are element-wise equal within the tolerance.

 Args:
     a (obj)
     b (obj)
     prec (float, optional): Relative precision.
 Defaults to 1e-6. abs_prec (float, optional): Absolute precision.
 Defaults to 1e-14.

 Returns:
     bool: True if a and b are equal.

 `riseFactorial(n, m) -> float`

 Rising factorial n rise to m.